JayV3e/aws-hands-on/README.md

 - [x] Create an IAM user for your personal use.
 - [x] Set up MFA for your root user, turn off all root user API keys.
 - [x] Set up Billing Alerts for anything over a few dollars.
-- [ ] Configure the AWS CLI for your user using API credentials.
+- [x] Configure the AWS CLI for your user using API credentials.
-- [ ] Checkpoint: You can use the AWS CLI to interrogate information about your AWS account.
+- [x] Checkpoint: You can use the AWS CLI to interrogate information about your AWS account.

 ## Web Hosting Basics

-- [ ] Deploy a EC2 VM and host a simple static "Fortune-of-the-Day Coming Soon" web page.
+- [x] Deploy a EC2 VM and host a simple static "Fortune-of-the-Day Coming Soon" web page.
-- [ ] Take a snapshot of your VM, delete the VM, and deploy a new one from the snapshot.
+- [x] Take a snapshot of your VM, delete the VM, and deploy a new one from the snapshot.
 Basically disk backup + disk restore.
-- [ ] Checkpoint: You can view a simple HTML page served from your EC2 instance.
+- [x] Checkpoint: You can view a simple HTML page served from your EC2 instance.
+- [x] Automate in terraform

 ## Auto Scaling

-- [ ] Create an AMI from that VM and put it in an autoscaling group so one VM always exists.
+- [x] Create an AMI from that VM and put it in an autoscaling group so one VM always exists.
-- [ ] Put a Elastic Load Balancer infront of that VM and load balance between two Availability Zones (one EC2 in each AZ).
+- [x] Put a Elastic Load Balancer infront of that VM and load balance between two Availability Zones (one EC2 in each AZ).
-- [ ] Checkpoint: You can view a simple HTML page served from both of your EC2 instances.
+- [x] Checkpoint: You can view a simple HTML page served from both of your EC2 instances.
 You can turn one off and your website is still accessible.
+- [x] Automate in terraform

 ## External Data

 - [ ] Create a DynamoDB table and experiment with loading and retrieving data manually, then do the same via a script on your local machine.
 - [ ] Refactor your static page into your Fortune-of-the-Day website (Node, PHP, Python, whatever) which reads/updates a list of fortunes in the AWS DynamoDB table.
 (Hint: EC2 Instance Role)
 - [ ] Checkpoint: Your HA/AutoScaled website can now load/save data to a database between users and sessions
+- [ ] Automate in terraform

 ## Web Hosting Platform-as-a-Service